Eigenvalue estimates for 3-Sasaki structures: Introduction

 $\\$ {\bf{Acknowledgements:}} This research has been financially supported by the Special Priority Program SPP 2026 `Geometry at Infinity' funded by the DFG.
-It is a pleasure to thank Craig van Coevering for many useful email exchanges.
+It is a pleasure to thank Craig van Coevering for many useful email exchanges and the reviewer for suggestions on how to improve presentation.